-(Here is why the last trick works.
-The number of inches from the hand to the ground is 1/12 of the total height of the tree, so we could multiply it by 12 to find the height of the whole tree in inches.
+It turns out that the number of inches from the hand to the ground is the same as the number of feet in the total height of the tree.
+(The number of inches from the hand to the ground is 1/12 of the total height of the tree, so we could multiply it by 12 to find the height of the whole tree in inches.
 However, we would like to get the height of the tree in feet.
 There are 12 inches in each foot, so we should divide the number of inches by 12 to get the height in feet.
 But multiplying and then dividing by 12 will always bring us back to the number we started with, so we can skip those steps.)